 Kleenex or Tissue Box

-1. Cut off a one inch strip from both pieces (for the handle).
+1. Cut off a one-inch strip from both pieces of fabric (for the handle).

 3. Let it dry, and apply more Mod Podge and the second felt piece to cover the box completely.